CN Rail fined more than $2.6-million for diesel fuel discharge in North Saskatchewan River

 “We regret this unfortunate incident,” said spokeswoman Kate Fenske.
 “We have already made changes to our operations to avoid a re-occurrence.”

-Alberta Environment said most of the province’s $125,000 fine will to go toward a trust fund for river conservation.
+Alberta Environment said most of the province’s $125,000 fine will go toward a trust fund for river conservation.

 In 2009, CN was fined $1.4-million after a train crashed and spilled 196,000 litres of petroleum products in Alberta’s Lake Wabamun.

-- With a file from wiresReport Typo/Error
+- With a file from Canadian PressReport Typo/Error

 Follow @ericatkins2on Twitter: